vishakiv/vishakiv/README.md

 ### [From Margins to Main Stage](https://github.com/vishakiv/Margins_To_Main_Stage)
 Analyzed historical Women's World Cup data using Python and data from FBref and Kaggle.
-Created an interactive web-app that incorporates visualizations and journalistic story-telling to present a data-driven narrative around the development of international women's football.
+Created an interactive Streamlit web-app that incorporates visualizations and journalistic story-telling to present a data-driven narrative around the development of international women's football.

+### Evaluating player shot outputs - Data Automation and Scripting
+Developed a Python program to automate API data retrieval, cleaning, and reporting for player performance data from Understat.com
+Streamlined end-to-end reporting by generating automated, bespoke visualizations (Matplotlib), enabling faster and more efficient analysis of players across the top 5 European leagues.

+### Databel Customer Churn Dashboard
+Built an interactive Tableau dashboard to track customer churn rates, explore the reasons why customers might be deciding to leave Databel, and provide insights into how to improve customer retention.

 ---